geovedi/book-notes/reading-list.md

 - Edmond Lau - *The Effective Engineer: How to Leverage Your Efforts in Software Engineering to Make a Disproportionate and Meaningful Impact* • [notes](https://github.com/geovedi/book-notes/blob/main/2015/the-effective-engineer.notes.md)
 - Heidi Grant Halvorson - *No One Understands You and What to Do About It* • [notes](https://github.com/geovedi/book-notes/blob/main/2015/no-one-understands-you.notes.md)
 - Philip Kotler - *Confronting Capitalism: Real Solutions for a Troubled Economic System* • [notes](https://github.com/geovedi/book-notes/blob/main/2015/confronting-capitalism.notes.md)
+- Steven D. Levitt, Stephen J. Dubner - *When to Rob a Bank: ..And 131 More Warped Suggestions and Well-Intended Rants* • [notes](https://github.com/geovedi/book-notes/blob/main/2015/when-to-rob-a-bank.notes.md)

 ## 2016
 - Angela Duckworth - *Grit: The Power of Passion and Perseverance* • [notes](https://github.com/geovedi/book-notes/blob/main/2016/grit.notes.md)